Digital Marketing Trends for Japan 2018

 Digital Marketing 2018 Summary

-The 10 concepts outlined above are just some examples of what marketers in Japan are anticipating to be important in 2018.
+The 10 concepts outlined above are just some examples of what digital marketing professionals in Japan are anticipating to be important in 2018.

 For many businesses, the biggest task in the coming year will most likely be efforts relating to digital transformation.
 However, as companies exist at all stages of the digital transformation process—with some further along than others—your organization may find one of the other items on the list to be more relevant to achieving your particular business goals in 2018.